cirosantilli/networking-cheat/ssh.md

 Non-obvious options above include:

+- `command="command"`: fixes a single command to be run to restrict what uses can do.
+This command is crucial for GitLab's (and likely GitHub's) SSH system, where SSH can only be used for Git operations, and always calls: <https://github.com/gitlabhq/gitlab-shell/blob/cc193ea45d8d0651fe09fc93bb1417eaac50c2ff/bin/gitlab-shell>
-- only connections coming from `ok.com` will be accepted
+- only connections coming from `ok.com` will be accepted.

 Options are documented with the server at `man sshd` since they are only used by the server.